Disclaimer: This post contains affiliate links which we may make commission from. As always, we only recommend places and products we love!

 Pirate’s Cove Adventure Golf

 Whether you are an adult traveler or a family with kids, Pirate’s Cove Adventure Golf is an exciting, pirate-themed mini-golf park with 18 holes, waterfalls, and caves.
-It’s a cheap and fun way to spend a couple of hours in this Branson visitors guide.
+It’s a cheap and fun way to spend a couple of hours for your Branson itinerary.

 Prices: Blackbeard’s Challenge $9.50/adult, Captain’s Course $9.50/adult, 36-hole adventure $14.95/adult